manili/VSDBabySoC/README.md

   ![openlane_flow](images/openlane_flow.png)

 OpenLANE flow consists of several stages.
 By default all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
-[Here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md) you can find a lot of info about the flow and its internal tools.
+Lots of info about the flow and its internal tools can be found [Here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md).

   * [This](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/advanced_readme.md) link contains info about how to run OpenLANE in `interactive` mode.
   * [This](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/configuration/README.md) link contains info about different variables for configuration.